shbfy/tender-iterm2/README.md

 # Tender for iTerm2

 An iTerm2 color theme inspired by the [tender.vim](https://github.com/jacoborus/tender.vim) color scheme.
+Many thanks to [@jacoborus](https://twitter.com/jacoborus).

 _Font used in screenshots: bold [Hack](https://sourcefoundry.org/hack/) at size 11_